Quarantine pests

 Risk of misidentification

-In Sweden, there is the cherry fruit fly Rhagoletis cerasi.
-The cherry fruit fly has a yellow marking on its back instead of white and the wing bars do not form the letter F as in the apple maggot.
+The cherry fruit fly (Rhagoletis cerasi) which is common in Sweden, may be mistaken for the apple maggot.
+However, the cherry fruit fly has a yellow instead of a white marking on its back and its wing bands do not form the letter F as in the apple maggot.

 If you suspect an infestation by the apple maggot